Valley rain brings water, and this potentially deadly airborne danger

 Surveillance of mosquito species is critical as it can be an early warning for new disease introduction to Las Vegas.

-The health district started trapping for the breed, which migrated from Mexico, California and Arizona, in 2014, finding the first such mosquito in 2017.
+The health district started trapping for the breed, which migrated from Mexico, California and Arizona, in 2014.
+The first such mosquito was found in Las Vegas in 2017.

-In 2021, the breed was found in 6 ZIP codes in the valley.
+In 2021, the breed was found in six ZIP codes in the valley.
 Last year, it was found in 12 ZIP codes.
 So far his year, it’s been spotted in 31 ZIP codes.

 “It’s inevitable that it will be everywhere soon,” Raman said.
 “We have seen a shift of species, and that goes hand in hand with increased calls for service.”